cheynewallace/css-tool-belt/README.md

 The CSS Tool Belt
 =============

 A "hammer and nails" CSS tool kit for getting the job done.
-This is not a replacement for your grid systems or CSS frameworks, but merely an additional tool for to reduce the amount of plumbing CSS you write.
+This is not a replacement for your grid systems or CSS frameworks, but merely an additional customizable tool to reduce the amount of plumbing CSS you write.

 This tool belt uses SASS, in SCSS syntax to generate the CSS.
 The outputed CSS file can be found in the /css directory.